jaredryan/v-assignments/projects/README.md

 In the beginning, they're typically due in 1 or 2 days.
 Towards the end of the 12-week course, we're usually given 1 to 2 weeks to complete a project.

 Week 1:
-	daily-planet-editor: It taught us how to change code so it follows JavaScript conventions and some debugging
+- daily-planet-editor: It taught us how to change code so it follows JavaScript conventions and some debugging

 Week 2:
-	mario-pest-control: A project where we worked on HTML, CSS, and some very basic JavaScript.
+- mario-pest-control: A project where we worked on HTML, CSS, and some very basic JavaScript.
 The user inputs how many creatures Mario caught and how much he should get paid for it.
 I also made it responsive so it works well on the phone.
-	business-type: A project to practice making static websites, using various HTML and CSS techniques.
+- business-site: A project to practice making static websites, using various HTML and CSS techniques.
 It is also responsive.
 My project was more focused on compiling useful information for myself, since I decided that the website was about getting a software project.